YLAI Professional Fellows Program Partner Opportunities

 - Help recruit and select fellows: Share the YLAI Professional Fellowship application with your networks in Spring 2021 to help us reach entrepreneurs across the Americas and/or serve on the Selection Committee to review applications and interviews of potential fellows.

 Why partner with IREX?

 Connect with innovative entrepreneurs: YLAI fellows are early and midcareer business professionals in their sectors and countries, who are motivated to contribute to and learn from U.S. businesses and organizations.
 IREX evaluates applicants through a robust selection process to ensure that leaders have several years of professional business experience and are poised to actively contribute to their host organizations.

 Expand your professional network and business opportunities in Latin America, the Caribbean, and Canada: Hosting and mentoring a YLAI fellow often leads to new contacts and long-term international collaboration.
-Hosts may also apply to participate in a fully funded Outbound Exchange after the U.S. fellowship, where they will visit their fellow in their home country to collaborate on a business project.
+Hosts may also apply for collaboration grants, which can be used for travel if it is safe and feasible.

 Gain diverse perspectives and relevant expertise: Host organizations and businesses benefit from the diverse experiences and cultural backgrounds of leaders who bring a fresh perspective and expertise that meets their organization’s needs. (see list of countries below).